-The Guenther and Euclid Stormwater Retrofit Project will allow SARA to implement demonstration stormwater retrofits.
-The low impact development (LID) best management practices (BMPs) to be considered for this project are identified in the Upper San Antonio River WPP.
+The Guenther and Euclid Stormwater Retrofit Project allows SARA to implement demonstration stormwater retrofits.
+The low impact development (LID) best management practices (BMPs) utilized for this project are identified in the Upper San Antonio River WPP.

 The San Antonio River Basin’s primary source of pollution is non-point stormwater runoff.
 LID is a set of stormwater BMPs that addresses stormwater runoff.
 LID treats small, frequent storm events on-site with a focus on “first flush” pollutants.
 These are pollutants such as oils, pesticides, E. coli bacteria, and other constituents that, under a traditional site-to-street-to-stormdrain-to-creek stormwater conveyance system, wash off hardened surfaces and into our streams.
 LID also reduces the volume of runoff generated on a site, thereby reducing pollutant loading to the waterbody.

-Demonstration BMPs will be constructed in accordance with SARA’s LID Technical Guidance Manual, as well as provide case studies of highly urbanized construction retrofits.
-At SARA’s headquarters on 100 E. Guenther St., permeable pavers, bioretention areas, and cisterns will address pollutant export that flows directly into the San Antonio River.
+Demonstration BMPs were constructed in accordance with SARA’s LID Technical Guidance Manual, and provide case studies of highly urbanized construction retrofits.
+At SARA’s headquarters on 100 E. Guenther St., permeable pavers, bioretention areas, and cisterns address pollutant export that flows directly into the San Antonio River.
 At SARA’s Environmental Center, 600 E. Euclid Ave., a series of rain gardens that run the length of the building, currently collect one third of the rooftop runoff.
-Two 22-foot tall cisterns will be added to collect the remainder of the building’s rooftop runoff and will be used in an onsite irrigation system.
+Two 22-foot tall cisterns were added to collect the remainder of the building’s rooftop runoff and are used in an onsite irrigation system.

-The demonstration BMPs installed through this project will become a public education tool on how retrofits and LID can reduce storm water runoff and non-point source pollution.
+The demonstration BMPs installed through this project have become a public education tool on how retrofits and LID can reduce storm water runoff and non-point source pollution.

-Stay tuned for more developments and updates.
-You can also stay up to date on SARA happenings by following us on social media.
+You can stay up to date on SARA happenings by following us on social media.
 Follow us by clicking on the icons in the top right corner of this page.

 November 2016- SARA social media construction update post: